Pendleton Community Public Library Three-Year Plan 2019-2021

 The goals and objectives of the Pendleton Community Public Library's long-range plan are a mix between enhancing already existing services and taking on new, exciting initiatives.

 Adult programming will focus on skills enhancement and civil discourse.
-Local tradespeople, artisans, and businesses will be encouraged to teach classes to the general public, supporting local residents while also offering a greater variety of learning opportunities for residents.
+Local tradespeople, artisans, and businesses will be encouraged to teach classes to the general public, supporting local residents, while also offering a greater variety of learning opportunities.